Being Camera-Shy: A Christchurch Wedding Videographer and photographer’s Guide to Stress-Free Film and photos in 2026

 2. "I don’t want a big, bulky camera crew in my face."

-Many couples worry that a videographer will bring massive lights and huge gear that ruins the intimate "vibe" of their ceremony.
+Many couples worry that a videographer or photographer will bring massive lights and huge gear that ruins the intimate "vibe" of their ceremony.

 The Solution: I use a minimalist, documentary-style kit.
 My gear is small and discrete, looking very similar to a photographer’s setup.
 However, I am careful not to sacrifice quality; I use high-end, compact technology that delivers a cinematic, 4K result without the intrusive footprint of a traditional film crew.
 Whether you’re at a sun-drenched Canterbury vineyard or an inner-city venue like The Muse, I blend into the background while maintaining world-class production standards.